dhbrand/Projects/App Creation/Create an Agave App.md

 	f.
 Press enter to confirm TACC user account
 	g.
 Press enter to confirm TACC allocation
 	h.
 Press enter to confirm TACC work directory

-2. Your execution system should now be available using tacc-stampede-[username]
+2. Your execution system should now be available using tacc-stampede2-[username]

 3. Login to Agave ToGo
 	a.
 Click the Apps tab
 	b.
 Click the settings gear and add new app
 	c.
 If you are making your first app you can use a previously existing app as your template
 	d.
-The deployment path is where you are storing all the files necessary to 	run the app; You can direct to your Discovery Environment folders
+The deployment path is where you are storing all the files necessary to 	run the app; You can direct to your Discovery Environment folders `(i.e. dhbrand/Apps/AlphaSim1.08)`.
-		(i.e. dhbrand/Apps/AlphaSim1.08)
-	e.
 The execution is the same as the one we just created.
 It should be available from the dropdown menu